 Metered and timed parking for visitors is available along Benefit Street, North/South Main Street or at various Metropark locations nearby.
 Visitors are prohibited from parking in RISD Staff lots, with the exception of legally documented handicapped guests.

-Metropark provides guest parking at the South Main (Steeple) Street Lot located between Canal Street and South Main Street just north of Steeple Street (behind the Prov-Wash Building) and the Plantations Lot located at the corner of Power and South Water Streets.
+Metropark provides guest parking at the Plantations Lot located at the corner of Power and South Water Street and at the 199 Canal Street Lot.